basilisp-lang/basilisp/docs/specialforms.rst

    .. note::

-      Arguments in ``fn`` forms support destructuring which is an advanced tool for accessing specific portions of arguments.
+      Arguments in ``fn`` forms support :ref:`destructuring` which is an advanced tool for accessing specific portions of arguments.

    Functions may be overloaded with one or more arities (signature with different numbers of arguments).
    If a function has multiple arities, each arity should appear in its own :ref:`list <lists>` immediately after ``fn`` symbol or name if one is given.